DecloudNodesLab/Projects/Software/v2ray_vpn/README.md

 ## Step 3 (Usage)

 You can use the server as a `socks` proxy for your browser or application.
 And in the role of a VPN connection.

-For example, for Android, there is an [application](https://play.google.com/store/apps/details?id=com.v2ray.ang) .
-For the browser - set the settings - socks, your provider's address and forwarded port from the LEASES UI CloudMos tab.
+For the browser - set the settings - `socks`, your provider's address and forwarded port from the **LEASES UI CloudMos** tab.

 <img src=https://github.com/DecloudNodesLab/Projects/assets/23629420/862dca25-b57c-424f-8a3a-b394aabc558e width=50%>

+For example, for Android, there is an [application](https://play.google.com/store/apps/details?id=com.v2ray.ang) **v2ray NG** .
-For an Android application - create a new profile, where specify the provider's address, the vmess forwarded port and the UUID specified in config.toml.
+In **v2ray NG** - create a new profile, where specify the provider's address, the `vmess` forwarded port and the `UUID` specified in `config.toml`.
 Profile setup example:

 <img src=https://github.com/DecloudNodesLab/Projects/assets/23629420/047ef1a7-f219-4b97-9315-b68d9f79e867 width=20%>